linux-cultist/venv-selector.nvim/README.md

 ## ❓ FAQ

-- Q: Do I need to restart Neovim after switching venvs?
-- A: No. Activation is done in-process; new terminals opened after selection inherit the environment.
+- **Do I need to restart Neovim after switching venvs?** No — activation is done in-process; new terminals opened after selection inherit the environment.

-- Q: Will this change my system Python?
-- A: No. It only sets environment variables within Neovim and spawned child processes.
+- **Will this change my system Python?** No — it only sets environment variables within Neovim and spawned child processes.

-- Q: Can I automatically activate venvs per-project?
-- A: The plugin caches the last selected venv per workspace and can re-activate it when you open files in the same workspace.
+- **Can I automatically activate venvs per-project?** The plugin caches the last selected venv per workspace and can re-activate it when you open files in the same workspace.

-- Q: How does the plugin detect venvs?
-- A: By searching for interpreter binaries and recognizing common venv manager locations.
+- **How does the plugin detect venvs?** By searching for interpreter binaries and recognizing common venv manager locations.
 PEP-723 metadata is supported if `uv` is available.

 ---